 One of the most valuable features of legal case management software is document storage, which means that you need to know about how document storage and management works for each software system you’re considering.
 The first question you should ask is, does the system actually manage document storage—or does it just maintain a link to the document.

 To make sure that documents are always easily accessible to anyone who needs them, the document management system should store all documents in a centralized location on a network drive.
-It should also store them as actual records inside the relational database management system.
+It should also store them as actual records inside the relational case management database system.

 Other points to consider include the interface of the software and how it manages all document saves and accesses.
 You should look for a user-friendly interface that allows users to profile the document by relating it to a case or matter and organizing it according to the department’s policies.
 Additionally, the software system should programatically manage all document saves and accesses, regardless of whether it is a Word document or a PDF.